The Pros and Cons of Growing Common Milkweed

-Common milkweed is good for monarch butterflies, but is it right for your garden?
+Common milkweed provides nectar for butterflies, and is the only food source for monarch caterpillars, but is it right for your garden?

-With the declining population of monarchs in the news so often these days, many home gardeners are choosing to add milkweed to their butterfly gardens to help support this beautiful butterfly.
-This is a fantastic idea, and I encourage everyone to plant as much milkweed as they possibly can.
-But there are many species of milkweed, and it’s best to choose species that are both native to your area as well as appropriate for your garden space.
-Common Milkweed (Asclepias syriaca) has a wide native range and is easy to find, but it also has some aggressive properties that may not make it right for your butterfly garden.
+With the declining population of monarchs in the news so often these days, many home gardeners are choosing to add milkweed to their gardens to help support this beautiful butterfly.
+This is a fantastic idea.
+I encourage everyone to plant as much milkweed as they possibly can.
+But there are many species of milkweed.
+It’s best to choose species that are both native to your area as well as appropriate for your garden space.
+Common milkweed (Asclepias syriaca) has a wide native range and is easy to find, but it also has some aggressive properties that may not make it right for your butterfly garden.

-Who should grow Common Milkweed?
-Anyone in its native range (zones 3 – 8) with space for a wildflower garden can consider Common Milkweed.
+Anyone in its native range (zones 3 to 8) with space for a wildflower garden can consider common milkweed.
 But gardeners should be aware that this species is considered very aggressive.
 It spreads not only by seed but by underground rhizome, and can be very difficult to control.
 If you have a large area available, or aren’t worried about the possibly “weedy” appearance of this plant, you should find a local source for some seeds and add it to your property.